-- resign.
-If neither chooses to resign, the District may discharge one of the employees based upon seniority, overall experience, and/or overall impact on the District, without appeal. - 3) No District employee shall participate in decision-making aspects of the recruitment, selection, or determination of compensation process for a position in which that employee's employee's relative or party to a conflicting personal relationship has applied. - 4) No District employee or elected official shall attempt to intervene in or influence a District decision concerning any aspect of the employment of their relative or party to a conflicting personal relationship (as defined in this section). - 5) No District employee shall participate in the evaluation, discipline, demotion, or dismissal of a relative or party to a conflicting personal relationship. - 6) The District reserves the right to determine workplace assignments and locations pursuant to legitimate business needs.
+- 3) No District employee shall participate in decision-making aspects of the recruitment, selection, or determination of compensation process for a position in which that employee's relative or party to a conflicting personal relationship has applied. - 4) No District employee or elected official shall attempt to intervene in or influence a District decision concerning any aspect of the employment of their relative or party to a conflicting personal relationship (as defined in this section). - 5) No District employee shall participate in the evaluation, discipline, demotion, or dismissal of a relative or party to a conflicting personal relationship. - 6) The District reserves the right to determine workplace assignments and locations pursuant to legitimate business needs.
 Related employees or parties to a conflicting personal relationship may continue to be employed within the same District department subject to approval by the General Manager or designee.
 However, any such continuing employment is predicated upon both relatives or parties to a conflicting personal relationship, as defined in this section, not reporting to the same immediate supervisor, not being supervised by each other, not working the same shift at the same work site; or, otherwise becoming involved at a work environment having the potential for adverse impact on supervision, safety, security or morale.